nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 #### Add feature

-The add feature in the program allows the user to create one of 3 different events in scheduler--;.
+The add feature in the program allows the user to create one of 3 different events in scheduler-\-;.
 These 3 are the Personal, Zoom and Timetable events.
 These events have varying numbers of arguments or fields that can be inserted upon creation.